JimDesu/basis-lang/spec.md

 A **pointer type** is written `^T`.
 The caret is a type-prefix and may stack: `^^T` is a pointer to a pointer to `T`.
 Pointers are non-buffer types — they reference other storage rather than carrying byte-content directly — and may not appear as record fields, union candidates, or other buffer-backed positions.
 They appear at top-level slots (introduced via `#`), parameters, receivers, object fields, and variant candidates.

 The expression-position operators on pointers are the suffix `^` (dereference) and the suffix `&` (address-of).
 A read through a pointer-typed slot uses `p^`; the address of a slot is `x&`.
 The full surface for these operators, including their interaction with the construction surface and the access-path discipline, is in §7 and §6.5 respectively.
-Construction of a pointer to fresh storage — as distinct from `&` taking the address of an existing slot — uses the value-construction surface of §7.20, with the storage placement (frame region by default, or the named allocator under a `\` qualifier) determined there.
+Construction of a pointer to fresh storage — as distinct from `&` taking the address of an existing slot — uses the value-construction surface of §7.20, with the storage placement — the frame-bound region by default, or an allocator's source method for non-default storage (§10) — determined there.

 The language commits to **abstracted pointer semantics**.
 The user-visible meaning of `^T` is "pointer to `T`."
 Whether the runtime implementation is a thin pointer (carrying only the pointee's address), a fat pointer (carrying the address plus dispatch metadata), or a handle (a pointer to a pointer, supporting relocation by the allocator) is an implementation choice, made per type by the compiler, and not user-visible.
 The implementation latitude permits the compiler to choose, on a per-`T` basis, the representation that best serves `T`'s actual needs: a thin pointer for a small fixed-size buffer-backed `T`; a fat pointer for an object-typed `T`, supporting class dispatch; a handle for any `T` allocated in a relocation-supporting allocator.